blackpeps/dbmslab2023/16. Creation of Packages/readme.md

 ### 1. Package Specification

-The specification is the interface to the package.
-It just DECLARES the types, variables, constants, exceptions, cursors, and subprograms that can be referenced from outside the package.
-In other words, it contains all information about the content of the package but excludes the code for the subprograms.
-All objects placed in the specification are called public objects.
-Any subprogram not in the package specification but coded in the package body is called a private object.
+  - Interface to the package.
+  - DECLARES types, variables, constants, exceptions, cursors, and subprograms.
+  - Referenced from outside the package.
+  - Contains information, excludes subprogram code.
+  - Public objects are those in the specification.
+  - Subprograms in the body without specification are private objects.

 ### 2. Package Body

-The package body has the codes for various methods declared in the package specification and other private declarations, which are hidden from the code outside the package.
-The `CREATE PACKAGE BODY` Statement is used for creating the package body.
+  - Contains codes for methods in the package specification.
+  - Includes private declarations hidden from outside code.
+  - Created using the `CREATE PACKAGE BODY` statement.

 ## QUESTION